 Sometimes it may be necessary to re-reduce the data with the Class pipeline.
 This can be done on the observer4 computer.
 The necessary software is installed in /opt/specpipeline.
 There is a bash script to set all the necessary paths. "tcsh" shell users should change to "bash" by typing bash.
 Launch the following command:

 '''

+source /opt/specpipeline/init_classwriter.sh

 source /opt/bin/init_rtsoft.sh

 '''